-Everybody there was watching the sunset and taking selfies.
+Every person there was watching the sunset and taking selfies.
 There were also the locals, who plunged into the water from the edge of the wall.
 They actually had to wait for the right wave and jump just at the right moment.
-Otherwise they would have hit the rocky bottom of the sea.
+Otherwise, they would have hit the rocky bottom of the sea.

 The baker lady with a tray of rolls

-I wondered the blue streets again.
-They were filled with tourist shops and modern looking Moroccans.
-In one of the tiny alleys I saw a young lady with a tray of freshly baked rolls.
+I wondered about the blue streets again.
+They were filled with tourist shops and modern-looking Moroccans.
+In one of the tiny alleys, I saw a young lady with a tray of freshly baked rolls.
 As she passed, beaming with joy, she gave one to the street merchant, and then one to me.
 That moment made my day.

 Adventures at the sunny coast of Asilah